oftenzhan/OftenDeck/Install.md

 }
 ```

-All the assets should be put in the assets folder and link it to Dufs by typing in terminal:
+All the assets should be put in the assets folder and link it when running Dufs by typing in terminal:

 ```
 dufs -A --assets ~/microjournal/.config/Dufs/assets